chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 I’ve found a great deal of enjoyment in watching and participating in these live coding streams; it’s given me new perspectives on what I already know and expanded new horizons for things I don’t know but want to learn about.

-{% include content/heading.html title='Inspiration Strikes' %}
+{% include_cached content/heading.html title='Inspiration Strikes' %}

 It was during one of [Daniel Shiffman’s](https://twitter.com/shiffman){:rel="external"} streams on his *YouTube* channel, [The Coding Train](https://www.youtube.com/user/shiffman/live){:rel="external"}, that I was struck by a concept he was explaining, and spurned me to play around with it in a programming language I was well-versed in.